xuepengfu/xuepengfu.github.io/_projects/numerical_project.md

 I have implemented a turbulence model based on the tensor invariance of the flow field that preserves Galilean invariance based on previous studies.
 Compared to the classic RANS turbulence model ($$k-\omega$$), the data-driven turbulence model does provide better Reynolds stress and flow field prediction results for steady flows.
 I am working on expanding the approach to simulate unsteady flow around cylinder.

 ### Reference
-1. **Fu, X.**, Fu, S.\*, Liu, C., Zhang, M. Data-driven approach for modeling Reynolds stress tensor with invariance preservation. (arXiv: 2303.17178, Submitted to *Physical Review Fluids* )
+1. **Fu, X.**, Fu, S.\*, Liu, C., Zhang, M. Data-driven approach for modeling Reynolds stress tensor with invariance preservation. (arXiv: 2303.17178)